Melkijo/Frontend-capstone/README.md

 # Frontend
 my first collaboration project 🤖 <br>
-!!!Because the backend is not working the web cannot be fully used!!! live demo: https://main--melodious-genie-0706de.netlify.app/
+!!!Because the backend is not working the web cannot be fully used!!! <br>
+live demo: https://main--melodious-genie-0706de.netlify.app/